 SymbolDictionary).
 The compiler uses the symbolList to resolve symbolic references in the code in source.
-A value of OOP\NIL means to use the default symbol list for the current GemStone
+A value of OOP\NIL means to use the default symbol list for the current GemStone session (that is, System

-GciExecuteStrTrav function (page 201) for field definitions.
+GciExecuteStrTrav function (page 155) for field definitions.